snapser-community/snapser-byosnaps/basic/ByoSnapCSharp/README.md

 - Please read the GOTCHAS.md before you begin Development

 ### Step 1: Update Code
-For this tutorial, we want to update `ApiFour` return message, deploy it to Snapser and see it live.
-Please go to `/Controllers/UsersController.cs` and search for `ApiFour` and update the return message.
+For this tutorial, we want to update `UpdateUserProfile` return message, deploy it to Snapser and see it live.
+Please go to `/Controllers/UsersController.cs` and search for `UpdateUserProfile` and update the return message.

 ### Step 2 Build
 - Next, build your swagger